No one had ever imagined life based on internal electric wires.

 Researcher Lars Riis Damgaard is an expert on developing (micro)sensor technology and applying it in microbiological research.

-Cryo-EM Facility Manager Thomas Boesen is an acclaimed scientist of structural biology and advanced electron microscopy and has investigated bacterial nanowires and cable bacteria.
+Cryo-EM Facility Manager and Senior Scientist Thomas Boesenis an acclaimed scientist of structural biology and advanced electron microscopy and has investigated bacterial nanowires and cable bacteria.

 Assistant Professor Ian Marshall is an expert in microbial genomics, and uses nucleic acid-based methods to study the ecophysiology of microbial communities.